 The concept of Author Authority has been around for years and as part of SEO is nothing new.
 In fact, Google has continued to roll out various initiatives and features aimed at identifying and surfacing information about the authors of online content.
 Besides, this concept has continued to be a focal point for marketers looking to improve their E-A-T (Expertise, Authority, and Trust).

 As a result, SEO experts and digital marketers have been left speculating about whether the presence of author names or including author biographies are ranking factors in and of themselves.
 Google has replied to this by indicating that there is no technical requirement for listing authors as a direct ranking factor.

 The existence of an author name should instead be considered an element of the page that can help enhance user trust and user experience.
 Therefore, authorship in SEO is more qualitative in nature and not something that can be easily measured in terms of its direct impact on organic search performance.

 That is a good question!
 When users or prospects are searching for information on a certain topic, they prefer authoritative sources.
+This ties into the hot topic of Topical Authority.
 For example, if a well-known SEO and a relatively unknown SEO both write about the latest digital trends, which piece will you trust more?
-In most cases, the one written by a renowned SEO because he is an authority in the SEO world.
+In most cases, the one that is written by a renowned SEO because he is an authority in the SEO world.
 That said, let's now apply this to SEO.

 SEO experts have not once debated the extent to which Google can identify the authors on your site, mostly if they are not well-known.
 Even with Google's past attempts at rel=author markup retired several years ago, it is still unclear what precisely took its place.
 While we still have scanty info on whether Google uses or no longer uses author data, there is one place we still bet on to see if Google considers an author to be a recognized entity within its database.